 - In chronic fever - 3 to 4 grams.

-- Avoid its used in pregnancy or use under proper guidance.
+- Avoid its use in pregnancy or use under proper guidance.

 AYURVEDIC PRODUCTS FROM KATUKI

-This churna is known to treat liver and digestive ailments and manage the levels of the enzymes.
+This churna is known to treat liver, digestive ailments and manage the levels of the enzymes.

-This helps to treat various kind of liver diseases, skin diseases and heat imbalance of the body.
+This helps to treat various kind of liver diseases, skin diseases and heat imbalance in the body.

 3. Liver Detox Formula